 • Strong interest in law with a desire to develop your understanding of the legal system

-• Ability to work well independently and as part of a team – working with other departments
+• The ability to work well independently, as part of a team and with other departments

-• Strong client contact skills – need to be patient and considerate when dealing with clients and witnesses
+• Strong customer service skills, patience and consideration for dealing with clients and witnesses